AndrewRWA/Nasdaq/README.md

-This project was designed to analyze the Nasdaq, and forecast its future using different machine learning models.
+This project was designed as a proof of concept and training ground within technologies to analyze, and forecast its future using different machine learning models.
   * Linear Regression
   * Random Forrest (not completed)
   * Arima (not started)